content-left-bg.png

 Overview

-An exemption from compulsory schooling or the compulsory participation phase is available when a child or a young person cannot attend or it would be unreasonable in all the circumstances to require them to attend school or participate in an eligible option for a period of more than 10 consecutive school days.
+An exemption from compulsory schooling or the compulsory participation phase may be considered when a child or a young person cannot attend or it would be unreasonable in all the circumstances to require them to attend school or participate in an eligible option for a period of more than 10 consecutive school days.

 An exemption excuses parents from their legal obligation to ensure that their child: